If the company does not have any NOx emission one quarter, it should be reported as 0 - zero.

-The company's contact person registered in the NOx Fund has received an e-mail with a password to log on to the NOx Fund's web portal.
-If someone else has been given the responsibility of reporting NOx emissions, this person shall be registered with a new individual e-mail adress in the portal.
+The company's contact person registered in the NOx Fund has received an e-mail with a password to logon to the NOx Fund's web portal.
+If someone else has been given the responsibility of reporting NOx emissions, this person shall be registered with a new individual e-mail address in the portal.

 Reporting of emission per vessel and rig